CompassionCH/compassion-switzerland/website_compassion/readme/DESCRIPTION.rst

-Layout for odoo public website.
+Layout for odoo public website